nmap/npcap/README.md

 ## Run

-1. Run and install the Npcap installer: **npcap-nmap-%VERSION%.exe**.
+1. Run and install the Npcap installer: **npcap-nmap-%VERSION%-%REVISION%.exe**.
 2. Use Nmap or Wireshark to test Npcap.

 ## Try

-The latest installers can always be found here: https://svn.nmap.org/nmap-exp/yang/NPcap-LWF/, the latest installer for now is: **npcap-nmap-0.01.exe**.
+The latest installers can always be found here: https://svn.nmap.org/nmap-exp/yang/NPcap-LWF/.

 ## License